Protect the Veterinary Profession

 AzVMA’s office building is available to all AzVMA members for meetings and events related to the veterinary profession.
 It can be used for staff meetings, seminars, receptions, presentations and consultations at no charge for the facilities.

 AzVMA has taken the lead in developing opportunities for all veterinary professionals and allied industry representatives to be involved in the association.
 The Veterinary Health Care Team of Arizona, is an organization for all veterinary staff that promotes career development, leadership, professionalism and pride in their profession.
 AzVMA’s Allied Industry membership, welcomes representatives from all companies who do business with the veterinary community to build mutually beneficial relationships that help veterinary practices with their business needs and strengthen the association’s ability to serve all members.
-AzVMA also has a Recent Graduate Task Force, dedicated to providing new licensees with educational programs and networking activities specific to their needs.
-It includes a mentorship program in which recent graduates mentor new graduates.
+AzVMA also has a Young Leaders Advisory Council, dedicated to providing new licensees with educational programs and networking activities specific to their needs.

 AzVMA is a clearinghouse for information.
 A monthly newsletter contains timely articles of local and national interest, while a new, interactive Web site helps members and the public identify resources available to them.
 Members receive a membership directory and an allied industry directory to facilitate networking.
 Members can sign up for the AzVMA information network, to receive email alerts on fast breaking news.
 A professional staff is available to answer questions and direct you to the resources you seek.